Earn 0.5 Credit for Core Course toward

 COURSE PACK CONTAINS...

-Instructions for Secure Base Mapping.
+Instructions for Secure Base Mapping and Object Stories.

 The Quality of Relationship Inventory - Bereavement version (QRI-B): the full validated scale with scoring instructions and permission to use it in clinical and research contexts.